Showspring

 Branded HTML email alerts fire after every auto-publish: platform badge, clip title, direct link, and dashboard CTA.
 Missed-schedule alerts notify when a scheduled post fails or is overdue.

-Ten AI models, one pipeline
+The AI model stack, one pipeline

 Gemini + Veo (Google Cloud)